 G’day mate, how you going?
-Today, I am going to talk about what PTE is.
-If you are in Australia, you might know PTE.
+Today, I am going to talk about what the PTE is.
+If you are in Australia, you might know the PTE.
 PTE academic has started since 2009.
 It’s become increasingly popular in Australia and across the world.
-There are heaps of benefits if you start improving your English via PTE.
+There are heaps of benefits if you start improving your English via the PTE.
 Let’s discuss them!

-First of all, PTE essentially tests your four English skills: namely, Listening, Reading, Speaking and Writing like IELTS, TOEFL, Cambridge exam
+First of all, PTE essentially tests your four English skills: namely, Listening, Reading, Speaking and Writing, like IELTS, TOEFL, Cambridge exam

 You will sit in the exam using computer only.
 No handwriting is required, and even speaking exam will be done by computer.
 It’s like TOEFL exam, right?
 If your handwriting is illegible, then PTE is your right choice!
 Typing is so much easier and less stressful when it comes to writing and editing as well.
-In case of PTE writing exam, you can cut, copy and paste any word, phrase and sentence within your answer, not the question prompt.
-I mean, you can’t copy and paste the question prompt itself, but you can modify your essay quite flexibly.
+In case of PTE’s writing section, you can cut, copy and paste any word, phrase and sentence within your answer, not the question prompt.
+I mean, you can’t obviously copy and paste the question prompt itself, but you can modify your essay quite flexibly.
 IELTS computer-based writing test does not have this function at all.
-So if you want to use the same phrase or sentence, cut-copy-paste function is very handy in PTE exam!
+So if you want to use the same phrase or sentence, cut-copy-paste function is very handy in the PTE exam!
 For instance, please have a look at the below image, which is IELTS writing:

 It looks obviously no function of editing like cut-copy-paste.
 By contrast, here is the image of PTE writing:

 Noticeably, you might reckon it looks user and test-taker-friendly, right?
 I am not quite sure about TOEFL, but I think PTE writing is the best I’ve ever seen.